cqframework/cql-exec-vsac/README.md

 ## Breaking Changes in Version 2.0.0

-Version 2.0.0 of the code service removes the old `ensureValueSets` and `ensureValueSetsinLibrary` methods that accepted a UMLS user name and password.
+Version 2.0.0 of the code service removes the old `ensureValueSets` and `ensureValueSetsInLibrary` methods that accepted a UMLS user name and password.
 As of Jan 1, 2021, VSAC no longer allows API authentication using username and password.
-Instead, implementations should now use `ensureValueSetsWithAPIKey` and `ensureValueSetsinLibraryWithApiKey`, each of which allows an API key to be passed in (or to be specified via the `UMLS_API_KEY` environment variables).
+Instead, implementations should now use `ensureValueSetsWithAPIKey` and `ensureValueSetsInLibraryWithApiKey`, each of which allows an API key to be passed in (or to be specified via the `UMLS_API_KEY` environment variables).

 In addition, version 2.0.0 switched its communication library from [request](https://www.npmjs.com/package/request)